Vortex842/shopping_list_app/README.md

   * [✅] Focus on Text Field 'nameController'
   * [✅] Checking button with onTap
   * [✅] ClipRRect for TextFields
+  * [✅] Strings and useTextEditingControllers for TextFields to performance
 * [ ] Fix:
   * [✅] Colors of confirm/cancel buttons in dark mode
   * [✅] Corners of button section for color bg